Kanepi Parish: Demographics

+Population

+According to Statistics Estonia, on 1 January 2026 the parish had 4,429 residents, of which 2,253 (50.9%) were women and 2,176 (49.1%) were men.

+Religion

+In the 2021 census of at least 15-years old residents 11.2 per cent declared themselves Lutheran, 2.6 per cent declared themselves Orthodox, 1.3 per cent as others Christians.
+83.2 per cent declared themselves religiously unaffiliated.
+1.7 per cent of the population followed other religions or their affiliation remained unknown in the census.

 Geography

 The lakes Aalupi, Erastvere and Hüüdre are located in Kanepi Parish.

-2018 flag
+2017-2018 insignia selection

 After the 2017 merger with Valgjärve and Kõlleste parishes, the Kanepi Parish was looking for a new flag and coat of arms.
 As Kanep is the Estonian word for cannabis, there were several proposed versions of a flag and coat of arms with the cannabis leaf in it.

 In an online poll to choose from the seven finalist designs, a cannabis leaf design won with an overwhelming majority of 12,000 votes, far larger than the parish population of 5,000.

-In May 2018, the city council, baffled by the ordeal, chose to vote for themselves if they wanted to officially adopt the proposed flag, with a slim majority of 9-8 voting to adopt the flag.
-On May 15, 2018, the municipality announced that the cannabis leaf flag would be the official flag of Kanepi, Andrus Seeme (mayor) said, and on July 13, 2018, the flag was raised outside the Kanepi municipal building.
+In May 2018, the city council held a vote on officially adopting the proposed flag, which passed with a 9-8 majority.
+On 15 May 2018, the municipality's mayor Andrus Seeme announced that the cannabis leaf flag would become official, and on 13 July 2018 the flag was raised outside the Kanepi municipal building.